Virtual Lab

 Access via Web Browser

-The Virtual Lab may also be accessed via web browser, without the VMWare client.
+The easiest method of access to the Wharton virtual lab is simply to use a web browser.
 To access the Virtual Lab in this manner follow the instructions below.

-Tip: Using the web browser can be an option when you do not have access to the VMWare Horizon client application, or if you're having problems connecting from the client application.
+Tip: Using the web browser can be an option when you do not have access to the Windows App, or if you're having problems connecting from the client application.

 iOS and Android